 • Do not add youtube.com to your Custom Allow or Custom Block Lists.

 • Disable the option to Allow Uncategorized Videos for students.
 You may want to enable it for teachers or other users.

 • You can't locally allow/block topics

 • Add teacher and district YouTube channels to your Custom Allow List.
 That way, curated content can easily reach students as videos are added to the channel.

 • You can see how a video is categorized by searching for it in the top search bar:

 Smart Play vs. YouTube Restricted Mode

 Smart Play is more functional and user-friendly than YouTube Restricted Mode.
-The following table show differences between YouTube’s Restricted Mode and the Smart Play function of the Web Filter.
+The following table show differences between YouTube’s Restricted Mode and the Smart Play function.